trebisky/stm32f411/clocks/README.md

-This is my serial demo for the STM32F411
+This is my clocks demo for the STM32F411

-I discovered that the UART register layout and bits are essentially the same as the STM32F103, so I just copied my driver from my STM32F103 project and fiddled with it.
-The base addresses for the registers changed.

-There will be other details.
-The bus clocks are likely (surely) different, so the baud rate code will need to change accordingly.
-Also the gpio pin setup to work with the serial mode will have to be done as per the F411.

-I began splitting things into separate files for each bit of hardware, which makes it clearer for me anyway to be dealing with just one aspect of things in each source file.
+It is really a copy of my serial1 demo, but I add code to rcc.c to get the CPU running at 100 Mhz.

+This chip comes up using the HSI clock which runs at 16 Mhz and uses an internal RC circuit.

-Also, I couldn't resist and added the code to rcc.c to switch from the 16 Mhz internal RC (HSI) to using the external 25 Mhz crystal (HSE).
-The next step will be to set up the PLL and get 100 Mhz.
+The first step is to switch to using the HSE clock, which uses an external 25 Mhz crystal
+(on my board at least).

+Then the game is to use the PLL to kick the
+25 Mhz up to 100 Mhz to run the cpu.
+Actually you must use 96 Mhz if you want a proper 48 Mhz clock for USB.

+I pulled my hair out for several hours.
+When I switched to the PLL for 96 Mhz, the processor would just hang.
+Then I took a break and went for a bike ride and got the idea.
+Maybe 96 Mhz is too fast for the flash memory without some configuring.
+So I tried just using the PLL to generate 16 Mhz and that worked fine, confirming my idea.